yeSpud/Tumblr-cpp/CONTRIBUTING.md

 * Fetching posts needs to be implemented.
 Requires oAuth.
 * Editing posts needs to be implemented.
 Requires oAuth.
 * Deleting posts needs to be implemented.
 Requires oAuth.
-* Getting notes needs to be implemented.
-Requires API key.

 #### [`TumblrAPI.hpp`](/include/TumblrAPI.hpp)
 * oAuth needs to be implemented.